MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/using-azure-ad-for-sharepoint-server-authentication.md

 ```
 > Note that it is important to run the `Import-Module` command as shown in this example.
 This will load a dependent module that contains the commands shown.
 You may need to open an elevated command prompt to successfully execute these commands.

-These PowerShell commands execute queryies against the Graph API.
+These sample PowerShell commands are examples of how to execute queries against the Graph API.
 For more details on Token Issuance Policies with Azure AD, see the [Graph API reference for operations on policy](https://msdn.microsoft.com/en-us/library/azure/ad/graph/api/policy-operations#create-a-policy).

 ## Step 7: Verify the new provider